Freedom of Information Act 2000 (FOIA)

 department or individuals in it, is not a valid exemption.

-Freedom of Information Act - you must use the Data
+Act - you must use the Data Protection Act.

-The Information Manager co-ordinates the University's approach to
+The Information Assurance Manager co-ordinates the University's approach to

 compliance and is always available to provide advice and information.

 However, all University staff handling and dealing with any information

 relating to any University activity are responsible for ensure it is done so

 in accordance with the law.
 It is important to follow the University's